-- A comprehensive high school curriculum, including twenty-four (24) Advanced Placement course offerings and eighteen (18) Honor Courses
+- A comprehensive high school curriculum, including twenty-five (25) Advanced Placement course offerings and eighteen (18) Honor Courses

 The School Community Connection

-Up-to-date technology providing secure wireless access to school and student devices, interactive whiteboards in classrooms, over 4,200 Chromebooks for student use and continuous professional development on the integration of technology into our learning environment.
+- Up-to-date technology providing secure wireless access to school and student devices, interactive whiteboards in classrooms, 4,650 Chromebooks for student use and continuous professional development on the integration of technology into our learning environment.